-Figure 18-25 Ames test results showing the mutagement of aflatoxin B_1 , which is also a potent carcinogen.
-TAUTA1538, and TA1535 are strains of Salmonella bearing ent his auxotrophic mutations.
+Figure 18-25 Ames test results showing the mutageneous of aflatoxin B_1 , which is also a potent carcinogen.
+TAIR TA1538, and TA1535 are strains of Salmonella bearing ent his auxotrophic mutations.
 The TA100 strain is high sensitive to reversion through base-pair substitution.
 The TA1535 and TA1538 strains are sensitive to reversion through frameshift mutation.
-The test results show the toxin B_1 is a potent mutagen that causes base-pair substibut not frameshifts.
-(From J. McCann and B. N. Ames vances in Modern Toxicology, Vol. 5.
-Edited by W. G. Finnand M. A. Mehlman.
+The test results show that toxin B_1 is a potent mutagen that causes base-pair substitution but not frameshifts.
+(From J. McCann and B. N. Amester vances in Modern Toxicology, Vol. 5.
+Edited by W. G. Flam and M. A. Mehlman.
 Copyright by Hemisphere Publisher Corp., Washington, DC.)